 When an agent isn’t installed

-Both providers are optional.
-The command’s behavior depends on which agents have a detectable footprint on this machine — for Claude that’s an OAuth token in any of the supported sources, for Codex it’s at least one rollout file under ~/.codex/sessions/.
+All providers are optional.
+The command’s behavior depends on which agents have a detectable footprint on this machine — for Claude that’s an OAuth token in any of the supported sources, for Codex it’s a ChatGPT OAuth token in ~/.codex/auth.json (or CODEX_OAUTH_TOKEN), for Grok it’s an OAuth token in ~/.grok/auth.json (or GROK_OAUTH_TOKEN), for Kimi it’s an OAuth token in ~/.kimi-code/credentials/kimi-code.json (or KIMI_CODE_OAUTH_TOKEN), and for Cursor it’s a session token in its local state.vscdb (present once you’ve signed in to Cursor).

 The default --agent all mode is forgiving: a missing agent is not an error, it just doesn’t show up.
 Explicit --agent X is strict: if you asked for it, missing it is an error worth surfacing.